37「まよひなば悪しき道にも入りぬべし心の駒に手綱ゆるすな。」- 植芝盛平

 (あし; ashi) — evil, wickedness; evil, vice, ill, wrong; bad, disagreeable, unpleasant, undesirable; inferior, ugly; fierce, viscious; hate, loathsome; kakekotoba for reeds / rush (葦; Phragmites australis) and foot (足).

-悪しき道にも(あしきみちにも; ashiki michi ni mo) — 悪しき=adj. 悪し (attributive / 連体形) “evil, bad” + 道 = road / way; more than “road,” evokes cultivated “Way” of ethics and practice (as in 武道 budō) + に=格助詞 “into / on” + も=係助詞 “even / also” → “even onto an evil road”. 悪しき道 signals a deviation from right conduct and harmony; “even (into) a bad / evil path,” with も marking concessive “even.”
+悪しき道にも(あしきみちにも; ashiki michi ni mo) — 悪しき=adj. 悪し (attributive / 連体形) “evil, bad” + 道 = road / way; more than “road”, evokes cultivated “way” of ethics and practice (as in 武道 budō) + に=格助詞 “into / on” + も=係助詞 “even / also” → “even onto an evil road”. 悪しき道 signals a deviation from right conduct and harmony; “even (into) a bad / evil path”, with も marking concessive “even.”

-入りぬべし(いりぬべし; irunu beshi) — 入り=verb 入る (yodan), ren’yōkei + ぬ=aux. (完了/強意); in …ぬべし it yields strong certainty/inevitability + べし=modal aux. (obligation / appropriateness / prediction)
+入りぬべし(いりぬべし; irunu beshi) — 入り=verb 入る (yodan), ren’yōkei + ぬ=aux. (完了/強意); in …ぬべし it yields strong certainty / inevitability + べし=modal aux. (obligation / appropriateness / prediction) → “one will surely enter” (ぬべし: “surely / inevitably do ….”). “(one) will surely end up entering”, with ぬべし expressing strong certainty / inevitability.

 — horse, young horse; kakekotoba of koma as ancient Korean kingdom (高麗; こま; koma) of foreign or exiting things, and a spinning top (独楽; こま; koma); considering the spinning top is [REDACTED].